 If you are unsure of whether or not you are eligible of filing a claim and if you suspect medical malpractice has occurred, please call and speak to us about your case.
 Our attorney consultations are absolutely free and we do not charge any money unless we win your case.

-At SMA Law Group, we are aggressive and compassionate attorneys who will give your case the personal attention it deserves.
+At SMT Legal, we are aggressive and compassionate attorneys who will give your case the personal attention it deserves.
 Our primary goal is to get the maximum compensation you deserve.
 We handle all medical malpractice cases on a contingency basis, which means we do not get paid unless we win your case.

 Call 412-765-3345 for a free case evaluation.
 Our attorneys are available by phone, email or in-person.